Regulation and Frontier Housing Supply: Introduction

-Our empirical application uses newly constructed residential buildings in Israel from 1998 to 2017 relying on variation in prices across both space and time.
-This market is ideal for our purposes as {regulation} varies extensively.
-Even neighboring buildings may face different effective regulation depending on builders' success in securing permits, which they must obtain from at least two different levels of local planning committees, each with considerable discretion \citep[see][]{rubin2019planning,czamanski2011characteristic}.
+Our empirical application uses data on newly constructed residential buildings in Israel from 1998 to 2017 and exploits variation in prices across both space and time.
+This market is characterized by an overwhelming reliance on multi-unit buildings and is particularly suitable for our study because height is a central development margin and enforced regulation varies substantially.\footnote{The Israel Bureau of Statistics reports that of buildings completed in 2022, 83\% contained three or more housing units, and 88\% contained two or more \citep[Chapter 20, Table 3]{CBS2025}.} Even neighboring buildings may face different levels of enforcement depending on builders' success in securing permits, which they must obtain from at least two different levels of local planning committees, each with considerable discretion \citep[see][]{rubin2019planning,czamanski2011characteristic}.